Ransomware Infection Methods

 - Malware Obfuscation

 Technology and human nature are two sides of the same coin when it comes to ransomware attacks.
-In one case observed by CrowdStrike, a CEO’s email was spoofed and the attacker used social engineering to trick employees into clicking a link in a fake email from the executive.
+In one case observed by CrowdStrike, a CEO’s email was spoofed and the attacker used social engineering to perform phishing attacks and trick employees into clicking a link in a fake email from the executive.

 To succeed, this attack required methodical research into the company’s management, its employees and the industry.
 As BGH attacks increase, social engineering is becoming a more intensive presence in phishing attacks.
 Social media also plays a huge role, not only enabling attackers to discover information on potential victims but also as a conduit for deploying malware.